Nearsoft/automation-school/README.md

 (TODO Introduction of the course and targeted audience)

 ## Java Chapters
+1. The History and Evolution of Java
-1. An OVerview of Java
+2. An Overview of Java
-2. Data Types, Variables, and Arrays
+3. Data Types, Variables, and Arrays
-3. Operators
+4. Operators
-4. Control Statements
+5. Control Statements
-5. Git Version control
+6. Git Version control
-6. Classes
+7. Classes
-7. A Closer Look at Methods and Classes
+8. A Closer Look at Methods and Classes
-8. Inheritance
+9. Inheritance
-9. Packages and Interfaces
+10. Packages and Interfaces
-10. Exception Handling
+11. Exception Handling
-11. Design Patterns
+12. Design Patterns

 ## Automation Chapters
 Work in progress...